 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more In-depth

 - Hypertension in pregnancy.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/gynecology-and-obstetrics/pregnancy-complicated-by-disease/hypertension-in-pregnancy.
-Accessed June 1, 2017.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/gynecology-and-obstetrics/pregnancy-complicated-by-disease/hypertension-in-pregnancy?query=hypertension in pregnancy#.
+Accessed May 16, 2022.

 - Gestational hypertension and preeclampsia: ACOG practice bulletin summary, number 222.
 Obstetrics and Gynecology.
 2020; doi:10.1097/AOG.0000000000003892.